 mid-June thru October

-Most this route passes through the Pemigewasset Wilderness Area.
+Most of this route passes through the Pemigewasset Wilderness Area.
 Please observe all wilderness area restrictions.

 - Lincoln Woods Trail – 2.9 miles